Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Monthly routine

-- Dust leaves (top/bottom) with a microfiber cloth.
+• Dust leaves (top and underside) with a microfiber cloth.

-- Check the drainage and empty the saucers after watering.
+• Check drainage and empty saucers after watering.

-- Top-dress plants in old pots (2 cm of fresh potting soil).
+• Refresh plants in old pots (2 cm of new potting soil).

 At installation